Mohit-Srivastava-Official-Grid-Dynamics/Chrome-Extension-Hr/README.md

 - Chrome side panels are opened by the extension action, but Chrome does not let an extension permanently force the panel open for every user interaction.
 - Completed meetings are removed from the visible Schedule tab UI, but they are not deleted from Google Calendar.

-If you want, I can also add a short “How to demo this extension” section or turn this README into a more polished product-style document with screenshots placeholders and usage examples.